git-user-cpp/git-user-cpp/README.md

 🛰️ I love science and everything related to it.

-✌️ I have been doing programming for about 3 years, trying various technologies
+✌️ I have been doing programming for about 4 years, trying various technologies

-🎓 I have experience in creating primitive databases in C++ and creating various console applications for Linux OS
+🎓 I have experience in creating desktop apps in Rust, primitive databases in C++ and various console applications for Linux OS

+<!--
-👩‍💻 I’ve been currently working on my console programs, which will be published soon
+👩‍💻 I’ve been currently working on my console programs, which will be published soon -->

 ---

-<!--
-## 💪 My goals

-- [x] Enter the university
-- [ ] Learn the basics of C, C++, NASM
-- [ ] Learn OOP and ADT
-- [ ] Learn C++ STL
-- [x] Make a few small projects in C++
-- [x] Make a few small projects in C
-- [ ] Try embedded systems programming
-- [ ] Find a job
-- [ ] Get professional programming experience
-- [ ] Create a useful large open source project for Linux OS -->